 Good examples of why you may need an advance are for rent, food or important bills.

 The DWP usually ask if there is other money you could use.
 For example, savings, final wages or redundancy pay.

 The most you can get is the same as your estimated first monthly payment.

-You usually get a same day decision on a universal credit advance.
+You usually get a decision on the same day.

-The money should be paid into your bank account within 3 working days.
+The DWP should pay the money into your bank account within 3 working days.

-Ask for a same day payment if it's an emergency.
+You can ask for a same day payment in an emergency.
 For example, if you need it for food.

 If you cannot get an advance